mqtlam/cs534-michael-amit/trunk/project2/README.txt

 ----------

 project2.m is the main script file that runs everything.
 We used MATLAB.
+Heatmap.m function included for visualizing confusion matrices.
 No additional libraries required.